 When you are cleaning your bit it’s a good time to look for joints that have worn thin, which can happen quite quickly with copper mouths.
 Look for cracks and fractures in the joints, rings, and shanks.

-To avoid really built up grime on your bit, keep a piece of toweling in your tack box and give the bit a wipe after you’ve taken it off the horse.
+To avoid built-up grime on your bit, keep a piece of toweling in your tack box and give the bit a wipe after you’ve taken it off the horse.
 One of the reasons distance riders like synthetic bridles is that they can rinse both the bridle and bit after each use, and hang it away to dry.